ebaudrez/libpathcomp/README.md

 matching section is found, its attributes are added to the composer object as if pathcomp_add() had been called with the name and value of the attribute as it appears in the configuration.
 This is repeated for every matching section.
 Multiple assignments to the same attribute will create alternatives.
+Please note that an assignment to an attribute inherited from a parent class will _override_ the inherited value, instead of adding an alternative.

 Note that it is not required to pass to pathcomp_new() a class name that matches a section name in the configuration, nor is it required to have any